kaigelee/TIP/README.md

 ##  5. Acknowledgements

-LIP is based on the following open-source projects.
+TIP is based on the following open-source projects.
 We thank their authors for making the source code publicly available.

 * [DAFormer](https://github.com/lhoyer/DAFormer)